 Invasive Species Strike Team

 The Strike Team is a statewide cooperative effort to prevent the spread of emerging invasive species across the state of New Jersey.
-Started in 2008 as the Central Jersey Invasive Species Strike Team, the project has now expanded statewide and consists of private individuals and over 100 public and private partner organizations representing all levels of government from federal to municipal, non-profit conservation groups and consulting foresters.
+Started as the Central Jersey Invasive Species Strike Team, the project expanded statewide in 2011 and now consists of several hundred private individuals and public and private organizations representing all levels of government from federal to municipal, non-profit conservation groups and

 Remember what you are protecting!New Jersey is home to 2,000 native plants, 327 migrant & resident birds, 90 mammals, 44 reptiles, 35 amphibians, 421 marine & freshwater fish, 180 damselflies & dragonflies and 151 butterflies.
 This list includes 424 threatened and endangered species, some which are imperiled worldwide.
 This abundant biodiversity is a result of extremely diverse habitats, stretching from the Highlands through the Piedmont, into the Pinelands, a globally unique ecosystem, and through the shore regions.